AndyPicton/Food_System_Emissions/README.md

 ### Dashboard

 We built our dashboard on Tableau and included a heat map, graphs, and images to represent the data we analyzed.
-The heatmap is interactive by hovering over each country and updates on command by changing the filters.
+The heat-map is interactive by hovering over each country and updates on command by changing the filters.

 ![Food System Greenhouse Gas Emissions (1)](https://user-images.githubusercontent.com/99369565/182269417-07b6f411-583f-4409-ab14-49ab2f1c77b7.png)